-Fears of Being an Overweight Mother: Tips/Suggestions on Reframing
+Are You Afraid of Being an Overweight Mother?
+Tips on Reframing

-On this lovely Sunday, I am never more aware than today of my desire to be a mother………..soon.
+Now more than ever before I am aware of my desire to be a mother………..soon.
 And that desire brings me face to face with my looming fear of not losing this weight before I become pregnant.

 I’m reframing my thoughts about pregnancy, about weight loss, and about my journey so far.
 I hope these ideas can help you if you are struggling with the same issue.

 Here are five different fears I’ve had about being overweight and trying to get pregnant and after each thought I’ve written how I’m now reframing that thought:

 - If I don’t lose the weight now, then I never will because I won’t have the memory of how it was to feel thin so I won’t know how to go back to that because “back to” never really existed.

 My goal to be at a healthy weight is alive and well.
 That desire does not go away because I get pregnant.

 If ever there was time when I cared the most about my health and my weight, it’s now when someone else (baby) will be dependent on my healthy body.
 This new era will produce even greater strength and motivation and I will not deter from losing unhealthy weight to make room to take care of a new life.

 - I will gain even more weight during the pregnancy and in fact go from overweight to obese.